Armanning253/Armanning253/README.md

 ### Here is what I'm working on 👋

 - 🔭 I’m currently working on ... creating my portfolio
 - 🌱 I’m currently learning ...
-API Firebase / graphQL / node
+React Native
 - 👯 I’m looking to collaborate on ... react.js projects
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...  armanning253@gmail.com